E-commerce

 • First impressions on target queries (even with a modest CTR)

-• Overall organic traffic and entry pages
+• Overall organic traffic and landing pages

 • Growth in the number of relevant referring domains (via a third-party tool if needed)